sirschrockalot/scheduler-app/README.md

 ## 📄 License

-This project is licensed under the MIT License. # 🚀 GitHub Actions deployment test - Tue Aug 19 15:17:42 CDT 2025
+This project is licensed under the MIT License.